-Counselling and support to promote emotional wellbeing in children and young people aged 10 years to 18 years (or 25 years for clients with a disability).
+Counselling and support to promote emotional wellbeing in children and young people aged 11 to 19 years (or 25 years for clients with special educational needs and / or disabilities if they are accessing mainstream state funded school or college).

 What is counselling?